decarv/gsoc24/README.md

 For consistency in the approach, I propose defining tests in a posterior phase, after the Phase 1 implementation.

+Also, I propose integrating these tests into the CI pipeline.

 #### 2.2.1.
 Functional Tests

 I propose the creation of tests using testing frameworks in C.